qdzlug/ironbank-pipeline/README.md

 - `summary.csv` - compilation of all scan results in CSV format.
 - `tl.csv` - Twistlock results in CSV format.

-### publish-artifacts

-This stage contains two jobs, `harbor` and `upload-to-s3`.

-#### Harbor

-Pushes built images to `registry1.dsop.io/ironbank`, as well as performing Cosign operations.
-The SBOM files, VAT response file, and Cosign signatures on the image and SBOM artifact, are all pushed to the registry in this stage.

-#### Upload to S3

-Upload artifacts which are displayed/utilized by the [Iron Bank website](https://ironbank.dso.mil).
+Upload artifacts are displayed/utilized by the [Iron Bank website](https://ironbank.dso.mil).
-The artifacts uploaded include scan reports, project README, project LICENSE, and others.

 ## CI Vars Consumed Externally